 In truth, this can be topped with anything.
 I have used turkey kielbasa before, marinated tomatoes with discs of mozzarella… You can make them larger and have smoked salmon and caviar.
 These can be used any way you wish but, if you’re using shrimp – frozen shrimp – go ahead and put the amount of crisps you have worth of shrimp in a bowl with lukewarm water to defrost.

 It won’t take long and it’s okay if they’re still a bit frozen when you go to cook them.
 If they’re fresh, just make sure they’re also deveined.
 I always buy frozen peeled and deveined shrimp.
-And you definitely want to make sure there is no tail.
 In a sauté pan heat some olive oil and minced garlic, throw in your shrimp and season them with dried dill, dried basil, salt and black pepper.

 Flip them over after a few minutes and do the same to the other side.
-Once pink and fully cooked, set them aside to cool (don’t forget all that flavor in the pan – top your shrimp with the garlic, seasonings and olive oil) or keep them on low if you want these to bring the tuiles up a bit warmer than room temperature (I prefer warm hors d’oeuvres so, I always reheat the tuiles and them top with warm shrimp or, I just top with warm shrimp and that’s fine as well).
+Once pink and fully cooked, set them aside to cool (don’t forget all that flavor in the pan – top your shrimp with the garlic, seasonings and olive oil) or keep them on low if you want these to bring the tuiles up a bit warmer than room temperature (I prefer warm hors d’oeuvres so, I always reheat the tuiles and them top with warm shrimp).

 Wash and separate the amount of basil leaves you want to top your tuiles with.
 Put each bit of basil on each tuile and a bit of mayo on the underside of each shrimp which holds them on securely once you gently press down into place.
 If you would prefer a different condiment that’s perfectly fine.